umich-brcf-bioinf/Katana/INSTALL.rst

-Installing AmpliconSoftClipper
+Installing Katana
 ==================
-AmpliconSoftClipper has been tested with:
+Katana has been tested with:

 * Python 2.7 and 3.4
 * pysam 0.8.3, 0.8.4